-Municipal Permit regulations make it necessary for projects to demonstrate compliance with storm water mitigation requirements prior to project approval or issuance of local permits.
+Municipal (MS4) Permit regulations make it necessary for projects to demonstrate compliance with storm water management requirements prior to project approval or issuance of local permits.
 Requirements that apply during the planning phase and prior to project entitlement include minimum standards for the implementation of Low Impact Development (LID) practices and the integration of flow control criteria designed to mitigate storm runoff peaks and durations from development sites.
 This unified LID approach combines site planning and design measures coupled with engineered, Integrated Management Practices (IMPs), such as bioretention facilities, flow-through planters, dry wells, infiltration basins, and cisterns.

 Projects entering into the construction phase of development are regulated by the SWRCB and the City of Oceanside.
 Construction projects are required to demonstrate both intended and ongoing compliance with the City Grading and Erosion Control Ordinances, and applicable State Construction General Permit (SCGP) requirements.
 In addition, projects seeking approval of Grading or Improvement Plans are obligated, by RWQCB and City regulations, to demonstrate compliance with State requirements for long-term inspection, operation, and maintenance of permanent BMPs through the implementation of a Operation and Maintenance Plan (O&M Plan) to control storm water quality.

-The combined overall goal of the City and applicant is to produce a comprehensive storm water mitigation design that demonstrates compliance with the requirements of the Municipal Permit and is able to withstand an audit by the SWRCB.
+The combined overall goal of the City and applicant is to produce a comprehensive storm water management design that demonstrates compliance with the requirements of the Municipal (MS4) Permit and is able to withstand an audit by the SWRCB.